nhejazi/almost-surely/content/posts/drunk-driving-with-spreadsheets.md

 +++
 author = "Nima Hejazi"
-categories = [ "not so standard deviations", "data science" ] tags = [ "not so standard deviations", "data science" ] date = "2016-02-24"
-description = "Discussion of a new anti-spreadsheet aphorism for data science" featured = ""
+categories = [ "not so standard deviations", "data science", "statistics"] tags = [ "not so standard deviations", "data science", "statistics" ] date = "2016-02-24" description = "Discussion of a new anti-spreadsheet aphorism for data science" featured = ""